 If tapering isn’t for you, there are two other options.

 Six-day Protocol: This method is based on depleting your glycogen reserves six days before the marathon.
 This may sound insane, but by keeping the glycogen levels low prior to the marathon, your body will become more fuel-efficient.
 After glycogen depleting exercises such as empty-stomach runs or fartleks, you would continue to carbo load (4.5 grams per pound) while also consuming low-fat foods.
-The glycogen-depleted runs can potentially increase your endurance for the marathon because your body will be accustomed to the low levels and will still be able to function without it.
+The glycogen-depleted runs will potentially increase your endurance for the marathon.
+This is because your body will be accustomed to the low levels and will still be able to function without it.
 During marathons, your glycogen levels will deplete, so it makes sense.
 It won’t be easy or pleasant, but marathons aren’t exactly sipping mai tais in the shade next to Warren Zevon.

 Rapid Loading: For whatever reason, you decided to wait until the night before it was due to write your term paper.
 We’ve all done it.
 In Rapid Loading, you’re carbo-loading 24 hours before the big day.
 First, you’ll need to do a glycogen-depleting exercise the day before the marathon.
 Following this exercise, you’ll eat high-carb meals of five to six grams of carbs per pound.
 That means you’ll need to reduce your fat and protein for that day.

 If you’ve decided that the Six-day Protocol or Rapid Loading regimens are for you, then you’ll need to do glycogen-depleting exercises.
 Eat low carbs between runs–focus on protein and fat to fill your stomach while keeping glycogen levels low.